fengyuqiong/Intro_Econometrics/README.md

 # Intro_Econometrics
-R scripts for Introductory Econometrics of Wooldridge
+This repo collects all the R scripts exercises for Introductory Econometrics written by J. Wooldridge(2020).
+I also refer to Using R for Introductory Econometrics (2e) by Florian Heiss.